top of page

 Kellie Creamer, Executive Director: Kellie is our Executive Director and comes to us with years of experience working for underserved populations in management and fundraising development for nonprofits.
 She has a master’s degree in Community Health and a Bachelor’s degree in Nutrition, and is a Returned Peace Corps Volunteer, where she served as a rural health educator in West Africa.
 Kellie has worked with people with a variety of disabilities and those overcoming hardships, having developed a nutrition education program in food banks, homeless shelters, and senior centers, to supporting conflict survivors from Southeast Asia.
 She is a mom and active, dedicated community member, and is happy to now be working with the amazing people at VK.
 Locally, she served for six years on the Board of the Boys & Girls Club of Bainbridge Island and two years as the Program Chair on the Board of Raising Resilience.
 She is also the author of the book, My Body, My Vehicle, a guide for healthy eating using Ayurvedic principles.

-Georgia Herren, RN, Skilled Nursing Coordinator: Georgia has a Bachelors of Science in Nursing from Seattle University and completed her nurse residency at University of Washington Medical Center, followed by some travel nursing in California as part of the Covid-19 crisis response.
+Georgia Herren, RN, Skilled Nursing Coordinator & Program Lead: Georgia has a Bachelors of Science in Nursing from Seattle University and completed her nurse residency at University of Washington Medical Center, followed by some travel nursing in California as part of the Covid-19 crisis response.
 She brings her nursing skills, innate empathy, and curiosity to her work at VK, where she serves as our Program Nurse and Skilled Nursing Coordinator as well as working directly with VK members as Program Staff.

 Maria Knighton, Program Support: Maria has worked at VK for 6 years assisting in physical training and promoting independence in activities of daily living.
 Maria has trained in Pennsylvania doing a 6 week practicum for a Waldorf School for children with intellectual disabilities, she has won medals in the special Olympics for track and field and bowling and has also completed 100 hours of volunteering with Marion Forsman Boushe early learning center.
-With all these experiences and training she has been able to translate her knowledge to the members and programs here at Island Time.
-Outside of Island Time Maria Knits sweaters and hats for her family members, cooks, does yoga.
+With all these experiences and training she has been able to translate her knowledge to the members and programs here at Vitalize Kitsap.
+Outside of Vitalize Kitsap Maria Knits sweaters and hats for her family members, cooks, and does yoga.

 Mateo Biggs, Program Support: Mateo has been an integral part of our Vitalize Kitsap community for years.
 He was born in Guatemala and moved to Bainbridge Island before he started kindergarten.
 Since graduating from BHS, he's been bringing incredible food to our community thanks to his full-time job in the kitchen at Islandwood.
 We're lucky to have him join us at VK in his free time, where he cooked for Saturday Supper Club before the pandemic, and where he's been supporting our members and staff during our outdoor pandemic programming in a variety of ways.
 When he's not at VK or Islandwood, Mateo spends him time pursuing his passion for cars and caring for his Flemish Giant house rabbit, Jennifer.